MyCare Ohio FAQ

 The Ohio Department of Insurance provides Medicare beneficiaries with free, objective health insurance information and one-on-one counseling through its Ohio Senior Health Insurance Information Program (OSHIIP).
 OSHIIP’s speaker’s bureau, hotline experts and trained volunteers educate consumers about Medicare, Medicaid, MyCare Ohio, Medicare prescription drug coverage (Part D), Medicare Advantage options, Medicare supplement insurance, long-term care insurance and other health insurance matters.

 MyCare Ohio plans are required to provide transition of care benefits for non-contracted providers of many services, including physician and pharmacy.
-After the transition period, members must utilize providers who are within the MyCare Ohio plans provider network.
-Members can contact their plans’ Member Services department, visit the plans’ websites, or utilize the provider search available on the Medicaid Consumer Hotline at http://www.ohiomh.com/home/findaprovider.
+After the transition period, you must utilize providers who are within the MyCare Ohio plans provider network.
+You can contact your plans’ member services department, visit the plans’ websites, or utilize the provider search available on the Medicaid Consumer Hotline at http://www.ohiomh.com/home/findaprovider

-Medicaid managed care and MyCare Ohio plans can offer free transportation to their members as an additional benefit above and beyond what the state requires.
+Medicaid managed care and MyCare Ohio plans can offer free transportation to you as an additional benefit above and beyond what the state requires.
 This "value-added" benefit can be limited to a specific number of trips a year.
-Members may take these trips to get to healthcare appointments and other services as well, but no one is required to use them up or even to use them at all.
-Any Medicaid-eligible individual may contact the local CDJFS to request transportation assistance.
+You may take these trips to get to healthcare appointments and other services as well, but you are not required to use them at all.
+Any Medicaid-eligible individual may contact the local County Department of Job and Family Services to request transportation assistance.

 If you are a member of a Medicaid managed care or MyCare Ohio plan, then contact your plan in any of the following circumstances: